 As a result, the Rams punted after pitch-backs from the quarterback.
 Horace McCallester’s first boot with the wind at his back bounced, rolled and was blown for 52 yards.
 But the Panthers burned the rest of the first quarter, the last play being Kyle Martin’s 11-yard rugby-style punt into the wind.

-Page 2 of 2 - The second quarter was Hogan Prep’s turn to face the wind, and some fumbles hampered its offensive causes in addition to negative rushing plays.
+The second quarter was Hogan Prep’s turn to face the wind, and some fumbles hampered its offensive causes in addition to negative rushing plays.
 McCallester punted for 10, 7 and 11 yards to give Oak Grove possession at Hogan Prep’s 45, 22 and 31 on consecutive possessions.

 The Panthers converted each into touchdowns.
 Austin Blackston faked a pitch to Graham (19 carries, 101 yards) and found Tanner Kanak wide open for a 45-yard pass.
 Then the quarterback kept 11 yards around the left side, following a crushing block from Dalton Brinegar.
 Finally, Kanak extended to the max to snare Blackston’s 22-yard rope for a 28-0 halftime lead.